Lil Wilkinson Realty Logo

 Self Inspections

+As the Seller, you can help Buyers too.
 In most cases, you can make a reasonable self inspection if you know what you're looking for.
-You could then repair any issues prior to listing your home, or factor any costs into the list price you set.
+You can then repair any issues prior to listing your home, or factor any costs into the list price you set.

 1. Defective Plumbing